 - Video Tutorials

-- Configuring Scratch for Finch - Windows, Mac, and Linux
+- Configuring Scratch for Finch - Windows and Mac

 - Configuring Scratch for Finch - Chrome OS